-An era where we trust people 1,200 miles away more than we trust the people we see every day.
+An era where we trust people 1,200 miles away more than we trust the people we see and interact with daily.

-An era where not replying within 5 minutes raises questions.
+An era where not responding within 5 minutes causes insecurity.

-An era where leaving someone without saying anything is considered a better option than to handle the fight that may follow.
+An era where leaving someone without a word is considered a better option than to handle and face the fight, head first, that may follow.

 An era where there is no chivalry, no charm, no love and romance but only lust and sex.

-A world where work, friends and casual sex is just enough because who’s got the time for love, eh?
+A world where work, friends and casual sex is just enough because who has got the time and patience for love, eh?

 A world full of one night stands, a quickie, sexting and skype sex.